 In August 2017, our stockholders approved our 2017 Employee Stock Purchase Plan (ESPP).
 Our ESPP offers U.S. and some non-U.S. employees the right to purchase shares of our common stock.
 Our ESPP has a six-month offering period, with a new period commencing on the first trading day on or after May 31 and November 30 of each year.
 Employees are eligible to participate through payroll deductions of up to 10% of their compensation and may not purchase more than \$25,000 of stock for any calendar year.
 The purchase price at which shares are sold under the ESPP is 85% of the lower of the fair market value of a share of our common stock on the first day of the offering period or the last day of the offering period.
 Our first ESPP offering period began on October 1, 2017, with a shorter offering period ending on November 30, 2017.
-Our current offering period began on November 30, 2017, and will end on May 31, 2018.
+The next offering period began on December 1, 2017 and ended on May 31, 2018.
+Our current offering period began on June 1, 2018, and will end on November 30, 2018.